malznguyen/WeatherAgent/README.md

   -H "Content-Type: application/json" \
   -d '{"question":"Tối nay có cần mang áo mưa không?","lat":21.0278,"lon":105.8342}'
 ```

+The redesigned dashboard uses a floating 🤖 button that opens a compact AI Dock with tabs for Insights, Alerts, and Chat.

 The frontend now includes an AI Weather Agent drawer for quick insights, alerts, and Q&A.